Lift-Off Process

 “Lift-Off” processing for films that cannot be plasma etched due to either un-available dry chemistries; or wet chemically removed; due to line-width undercutting which result in poor critical dimension control.
-Metal films that have been successfully “lifted-off” include: Al., Ag., Ru., Ni., Cr., Ti., TiN, Pt., with critical dimensions ranging from the sub-microns to hundreds of microns.
+Metal films that have been successfully “lifted-off” include: Al, Ag, Au, Ru, Ni, Cr, Ti, TiN, Pt, with critical dimensions ranging from the sub-microns to hundreds of microns.

-Noel Technologies incorporates 1 of 3 documented “lift-off” lithography processes:
+Noel Technologies incorporates 1 of 3 qualified “lift-off” lithography processes

 - Single layer positive